smxi/acxi/README.txt

 CHECKSUMS AND TESTS:

-acxi can generate new checksum files (--checksum/-K) (md5 and ffp), and verify existing md5 hashes and flac file integrity (--checksum-verify/-V), embed cover art into existing tagged files, and much more.
+acxi can generate new checksum files (--checksum/-K) (md5 and ffp), and verify existing md5 hashes and flac file integrity (--checksum-verify/-V).

 The --duplicates/--dupes option allows bulk checks of a collection for duplicate flac files.